fanhuan/script/_posts/2014-03-17-plant-growth-form-list-of-wi-plants.md

 In the regular expression part, `^` means at the begining of the string; `[A-Za-z]` means any letters; `+` means more than one times; `\\s` means any space, `{1,1}` means exactly one time; `?` means one time or not present.
 If you do this in Sublime text, replace `\\s` with `\s`.

 I hope this will be helpful if you are doing community ecological analysis.

+>You can do all of these in R easily.
+I did not write the R code to extract the information at the beginning since there are only several pages and I can do them by hand.
+If you look at the page source, you will find that the pages' web address only differ with the number in the web address.
+As a result, you can get the web address for all of these pages, then read them in R using `readLines()`.
+Then extract the names you want by regular expressions.